 Force Majeure Event: an event or circumstance beyond a party’s reasonable control.

 Goods: the goods (or any part of them) set out in the Order.

 Order: the Customer’s order for the Goods, as set out in the Customer’s purchase order form and confirmed in writing by Supplier.

 Specification: any specification for the Goods, including any related plans and drawings, that provided by the Supplier.

-Supplier: Sleep Safe Systems Limited (registered in England and Wales with company number 09152482) trading as Lumi-Plugin.
+Supplier: Lumi-Plugin Limited (registered in England and Wales with company number 09152482).